MTT Strategy – When to Value Shove

 You can also value shove when you’re 3betting or up acting against a loose opponent who raises 3-5x Big blinds.
 In these circumstances you’re usually up against AK or AQ in a poker tournament.
 You’re value shove or “all-in” can force your opponent to fold if he’s tight or raising and stealing with marginal hands

-The increasing aggression of online poker tournaments and MTTs has made value shoving a much more important concept than it used to be in the preflop game.
+The increasing aggression of online poker tournaments and MTTs has made value shoving a much more important and common in pre-flop, especially when the blinds and antes are massive and the average stack size is only 20BBs.
 Generally speaking, the size of a 3bet in MTTs is around 3 times the opening bet.
 At blinds of 100/200, the opening bet would be around 700, and the 3bet would be 2000+ (3x opening raise).
 Because 3betting represents such a strong hand most players will fold to it.

 However if you have a monster hand like AA, KK or QQ preflop, a value shove will look much weaker and more like a bluff than a standard 3bet raise.
 You will get called more often and entice bigger action from players holding marginal hands such as 77 or JJ by value shoving.